Shimin233/Python100days/Day1_First few lines of codes.md

 u=bytearray(5)
 t=True
 ```
-You can also specify the data type using the constructor functions as below
+But sometimes, we need to specify the data type of some value to avoid Python from misunderstanding.
+We can use the constructor functions to specify the data type as below
 ```Python
 x=str('Hello world!')
 y=float(1.5)